Joining bits and pieces of reionization history: Conclusion

 \section{Conclusion}

-~ In this analysis we reconstruct the history of reionization using one to 8 extra parameters compared to the conventional Tanh parametrization in the free electron fraction with only $\tau$ or $z_{\rm re}$ as free parameter.
-The parameters in our free form history reconstruction are the redshifts at the nodes, the source term ($\dot{n}_{\rm ion}$) and the recombination time $t_{\rm rec}$ at those redshifts.
-Our framework allows sharp to highly extended reionization histories that also involves non-monotonic changes in the ionization fraction.
-We use CMB and selected astrophysical data to reconstruct the evolution of the ionization fraction.
+~ In this paper we have reconstructed the history of reionization using CMB and a compilation of astrophysical data.
+This free form reconstruction allows more conservative variation in ionizing UV flux (the source term $\dot{n}_{\rm ion}$) and recombination times/rates ($t_{\rm rec}$) at flexible redshift nodes.
+We are also able to combine data from UV luminosities in addition to those for CMB and neutral hydrogen.
+This framework allows sharp to highly extended reionization histories that also involves non-monotonic changes in the ionization fraction.